Conclusion:

 1 Therefore there is now no condemnation [death; termination] at all for those who are in Christ Jesus.
 2 For the law of the Spirit of life in Christ Jesus has

+set you free from the law of sin and of death.
 3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the

-[paying sin's penalty] He condemned [brought to an end] sin in the flesh. - Romans 8:1-3
+likeness of sinful flesh and as an offering for sin, [paying sin's penalty] He condemned [brought to an end] sin in the flesh. - Romans 8:1-3

-Because of God's immeasurable love for mankind, He formulated an unfathomable plan to restore the right of mankind to the eternal life which we had surrendered.
+Because of God's immeasurable love for mankind, He formulated an unfathomable plan to restore the right of mankind to eternal life, a right which we had surrendered.
 Without the work which Jesus accomplished on our behalf, there would have been no way for us to break the hold that sin had over us, and there would have been no way for us to avoid having to personally pay sin's penalty of death.
 Jesus made an end of sin through His perfectly sin-free life followed by His infinite sacrifice which payed the death-penalty we all owed.

 To gain the fullest understanding of what it means to make atonement for guilt, we need to first look at the Old Covenant, which was a type (example; foreshadow) of what Jesus needed to accomplish in order to bring us His New Covenant.